 “This is the third batch of Kebbi students freed since their abduction seven months ago, the previous group of 30 brought home in October,” wrote the Washington Post.

 “Local authorities and freed hostages have told The Associated Press that the students are often freed in batches and not all at once because each release comes with fresh ransoms.”

-The Islamic terrorist group Boko Haram, whose name loosely means “Western education is forbidden,” established the pattern of kidnapping school children in Nigeria for ransom in 2014 when the group abducted 276 mostly Christian girls from a school in Chibok.
-2021 saw several large-scale kidnappings as armed groups realize its effectiveness in raising cash through the extortion of parents or state governments for ransom money.
+The Islamic terrorist group Boko Haram, whose name loosely means “Western education is forbidden,” established the pattern of kidnapping school children in Nigeria for ransom in 2014 when the group abducted 276 primarily Christian girls from a school in Chibok.
+2021 saw several large-scale kidnappings as armed groups realized their effectiveness in raising cash by extorting parents or state governments for ransom money.